Gabriele-P03/Note/README.md

  * Notes are showed onto a list view organized by time:
    The first one is the next you have to do

+ * User can copy a note as text clicking on it

  * Notice that notification and note is created every time you